009: Thinking Fast + Slow

-It completely changed how I approach life and work by giving me helpful ways to think about human tendencies, biases, errors in judgment, and cognitive energy.
+The book completely changed how I approach life / work by giving me concrete ways to think about human tendencies, biases, errors in judgment, and cognitive energy.

-In how we use available information, assess risk and value, and balance between past, present, and future.
+They reflect common patterns in how humans make decisions: How we use available information, assess risk and value, and balance between past, present, and future.

-Tl;dr each system serves a key function but can also lead us astray (neither is perfect).
+Each system serves a key purpose but can also lead us astray (neither is perfect).

-Until fairly recently, economists assumed that people were rational agents who coolly optimized for self-interest.
+Why did Kahneman win the Nobel prize?
+Well, until recently, most economists assumed that people were rational agents who coolly optimized for self-interest.

-- Humans evolved for survival: Food, status, safety, affiliation etc.
+- Humans have evolved for survival: Food, status, safety, affiliation etc

-- Our brain is a recent design.
-We're still a relatively ~new species.
+- Our brain is a fairly recent design.
+We're still a relatively ~new species

-Humans contain two operating systems: System 1 and System 2.
+Kahneman names our two human operating systems: System 1 and System 2.
 These are universal modes of thinking.
-They are :
+He describes them as :

 Agents with their individual abilities, limitations and functions."

-System 1 is instinctive, unconscious, designed for pattern recognition.
+System 1 is instinctive, unconscious, and designed for pattern recognition.
 It is confident and intuitive.